 We’ve had many volunteers from across Australia and around the world join our teams and all involved have enjoyed the chance to help the aging Devil population ease into a restful retirement.
 They have found this a worthy and enjoyable program to be a part of and all look forward to the completion of this retirement village for the Tasmanian Devil.
 Steve Bailey, Conservation Volunteers Australia’s State Manager in Tasmania, commented that the volunteers have done a great job so far: “Volunteers give their time and efforts freely to help with the on-ground works.
 The Devil enclosure has gained a significant amount of materials now; but more building materials are still needed for upcoming works to be completed – we have many more volunteers who are ready and willing to help!”

 Your valuable donation will assist in acquiring these vital materials needed to complete this project.
 Donations can be made in set amounts for fencing materials, plants and tools – or pledge your own amount and know that you are furthering the survival of this remarkable species.

-A huge thank you to those that have supported our Tasmanian Devil project so far – your contribution will ensure that these important conservation efforts continue and that the Tasmanian Devil will have a Wild Future!
+Our sincere thanks to those that have supported and donated to our Tasmanian Devil project so far.
+Your contribution ensures these important conservation efforts continue and that the Tasmanian Devil will have a Wild Future!